pnmeka/FHIR_SMARTHEALTHIT/README.md

 # FHIR_SMARTHEALTHIT
-shows basic use of fhir api structure
+Shows basic use of fhir api structure in a mock environment.

 Step1 : Got to https://launch.smarthealthit.org